hchiam/learning-css/README.md

 - `width` looks at parent

 - CSS margin collapse rules weirdness: https://codepen.io/hchiam/pen/WNZZqjo
-  - (margin collapse applies to the default flow layout mode only)
+  - (margin collapse applies to the default flow layout mode only (like `display:block`), since it made sense for documents, and so margin collapse doesn't happen for `display:flex` because it doesn't make sense)
   - overlapping inline-direction margins don't collapse, but
   - overlapping block-direction margins DO collapse, but only in the default flow layout (flow != flex), and only if there's no elements between them (nesting / a parent's closing tag doesn't count as blocking collapsing margins!), and no padding/border/height gap directly between (between siblings, or between parent/child depending on the side of the parent's border).
     - The bigger margin (absolute value) will be used (think personal space or physical distancing during COVID), whether we're talking siblings or parent/child.
 One less intuitive example is a child with larger block-direction margin than its parent will make it look like its parent has the large margin.
 This means a parent with 0 block-direction margin can take on its child's block-direction margin, because whatever number >0 is a bigger absolute value than 0.